ddoyediran/Javascript-Array-/README.md

 # Access

-You can access an Array by specifying the index number you want to access.
+You can access an Array by specifying the index number you want to access such as `*arrayName[index]*`.

 for example: